rumpkernel/rumprun-packages/nodejs/README.md

 Patches
 =======

-The build process first fetches and applies the NetBSD pkgsrc patches for Node.js and then applies patches from the `patches` directory.
-You'll need the `cvs` command installed for fetching the pkgsrc files.
+The build process first applies the NetBSD pkgsrc patches for Node.js and then applies patches from the `patches` directory.

 There are a couple of changes worth noting: